jesseeproductions/coupon-creator/readme.txt

 You can add html coding to the discount box, but there is no visual editor to do it.

 <h4>How do I customize the coupon (make bigger, change layout, etc...)?</h4>
 There is no direct way to customize the look of the coupon in the WordPress dashboard beyond the change of colors without doing custom coding.
-In Coupon Creator Pro, there are more options to modify the look of the coupons including background images, the visual editor for terms, set default sizes for coupons andimage coupons as well, and many more options.
+In Coupon Creator Pro, there are more options to modify the look of the coupons including background images, the visual editor for terms, set default sizes for coupons and image coupons as well, and many more options.

 How can I remove the Click to Open in Print View or Click to Print Text?
 With version 1.90 on this tab Coupons > Options > Link Attributes/Permalinks Tab you can choose to hide the Click to Open in Print View Link for all Coupons.

 For more answers as well as documentation please visit [Coupon Creator Pro](http://couponcreatorplugin.com)